Random singlet physics in exchange disordered 2D triangular YbCu$_{1.14}$Se$_2$

 \subsubsection{Specific heat}

 We performed specific heat measurements at zero field using a quasi-adiabatic thermal relaxation technique in two different cryostats.
 First, we collected specific heat data from 10~K to 0.4~K in a Quantum Design Physical Property Measurement System (PPMS) cryostat equipped with a $^3$He insert.
 Second, we collected specific heat data between 2~K and 30~mK in an Oxford dilution refrigerator.
 The combined data are shown in Fig.~\ref{fig:heatcapacity}.
-The specific heat between 100~mK and 10~K shows no anomaly from magnetic order, and besides a nuclear Schottky anomaly below 100~mK (which may not indicate static electronic magnetism because of Yb's substantial quadrupolar nuclear hyperfine interaction \cite{Bleaney_1963}) is completely featureless.
-In Fig.~\ref{fig:heatcapacity}(b) and (c) we model and subtract the Schottky anomaly \cite{scheie2019exotic} and plot $C/T$ and the integrated entropy $\Delta S = \int dT \frac{C}{T}$.
+The specific heat between 100~mK and 10~K shows no clear anomaly indicative of magnetic order, and besides a nuclear Schottky anomaly below 100~mK (which may not indicate static electronic magnetism because of Yb's substantial quadrupolar nuclear hyperfine interaction \cite{Bleaney_1963}), is largely featureless.
+In Fig.~\ref{fig:heatcapacity}(b) and (c) we model and subtract the nuclear Schottky anomaly \cite{scheie2019exotic} and plot $C/T$ and the integrated entropy $\Delta S = \int dT \frac{C}{T}$.
 The $C/T$ plot shows sub-linear specific heat from 100~mK up to 5~K, revealed primarily by the negative slope in Fig.~\ref{fig:heatcapacity}(b) for $T>0.2$~K (for $T<0.2$~K the behavior is ambiguous, see Appendix \ref{sec:dimer-model}).
-Meanwhile, the integrated entropy between 100~mK and 10~K is around 85\% $R\ln(2)$.
+Meanwhile, the integrated entropy between 100~mK and 10~K is around 80\% $R\ln(2)$.
 Above 8~K the phonon contribution becomes significant, as indicated by the specific heat in nonmagnetic LuCuSe$_2$ \cite{khattar2025magnetic}, making it difficult to experimentally discern whether the magnetic entropy converges to $R\ln(2)$---though our theoretical models below indicate this is the case.